Colleen Joy Shogan: Removal

 On January 6, 2025, President-elect Donald Trump stated in a phone interview with radio host Hugh Hewitt that he intended to replace Shogan as head of the National Archives, saying "we will have a new archivist."
-On February 6, ABC News reported that Marco Rubio had been the Acting Archivist of the United States since the inauguration of Donald Trump on January 20.
-Later reporting by 404 Media stated that this reporting was misunderstanding, faulty, or a "bad news source," quoting an unnamed National Archives employee, and noted that Shogan was still listed as Archivist of the United States, pointing to an all-hands meeting of National Archives on February 4, where she stated that the agency will implement the guidance of the new administration, is learning about new complex orders, and taking actions "under tight deadlines."
+On February 6, ABC News reported that Marco Rubio had been the acting archivist of the United States since the inauguration of Donald Trump on January 20.
+Later reporting by 404 Media stated that this reporting was misunderstanding, faulty, or a "bad news source," quoting an unnamed National Archives employee, and noted that Shogan was still listed as the archivist of the United States, pointing to an all-hands meeting of National Archives on February 4, where she stated that the agency will implement the guidance of the new administration, is learning about new complex orders, and taking actions "under tight deadlines."

-On February 7, 2025, Sergio Gor, White House Director of Presidential Personnel, announced on social media that Shogan had been removed as Archivist of the United States.
+On February 7, 2025, Sergio Gor, White House director of presidential personnel, announced on social media that Shogan had been removed as Archivist of the United States.
 CNN reported that although Donald Trump wanted to replace her, she did not know she would be removed so quickly, and was reportedly surprised when informed.
 Shogan stated on her personal LinkedIn page that Donald Trump had fired her, asserted that "no cause or reason was cited," and noting she had "zero regrets...[and] did [her]...best...for the National Archives and the American people."
 The American Historical Association (AHA) and Society of American Archivists (SAA) released statements critical of Shogan's removal.
 The AHA's executive director, James Grossman, requested that the White House comply with federal law (U.S. Code Title 44, Chapter 21, section 2103) and inform the U.S. Congress of the reasons that Shogan was dismissed, and added that "democracy rests on the rule of law...history of the United States rests on unfettered access to the archival record."